ZKM Center for Art and Media Karlsruhe

 Nearby Attractions

-While at the ZKM Center for Art and Media Karlsruhe, consider exploring other cultural landmarks in the vicinity:
+While visiting the ZKM Center for Art and Media, consider exploring these nearby attractions:

-1. Karlsruhe Palace: A short distance from the ZKM, this historic palace offers beautiful gardens and serves as a museum, providing insight into the region’s history.
+1. Karlsruhe Palace: A historical landmark that offers beautiful gardens and an insight into the city’s royal past.

 Insider Tips